lionelegger/ShareMyTrip/README.md

 * confirm trip user deletion
 * Add link on the whole 'action' class and not only on the icon to edit an action
 * Page Add/Edit an action
-    + finish 'Pay all' button
+    + create 'Pay all' button
     + show the payment method in the list of payment in page Add/Edit action

-##Known Bugs
+##Known Bugs (short-term)
 * You can add a trip without a name
-* On "add action" page, payment cannot be deleted, date has not the right format and status is not updated when saved
+* On "add action" page, payment cannot be deleted, date has not the right format.
 * You cannot empty the arrival name location (google map) when add/edit an action
 * You can add a user twice into a trip
 * When there are no action, the budget page is not working (You can access it when adding your first action)